Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ1: Cross-Version Applicability

 \textbf{Source Selection:} For each vulnerability, we extract the affected libraries and versions reported by five major data sources as of June 2025: NVD (CPE), GitHub Advisory (Affected versions), GitLab Advisory (Affected versions), Snyk (AFFECTS), and Veracode (Vulnerable range).
 Given the structural discrepancy of the affected library between CPE and Maven, we perform an additional mapping procedure to accurately align the disclosed CPE products with their corresponding artifacts in the Maven Central.
 Importantly, we do not exclude unstable releases such as RC versions because they are available in Maven and have been adopted by users.

-\textbf{Evaluation Metrics:} Following practices in prior studies~\cite{Wu2024Vision}, we evaluate the performance using Precision and Recall.
-To avoid bias introduced by libraries with extensive version histories (e.g., \textit{jackson-databind}), we calculate \textit{Version-level, CVE-level, and Library-level Recall}.
-As defined below, $N$ and $M$ represent the total number of CVEs and libraries in our dataset, respectively, while $R_i$ and $R_j$ denote the recall for a specific CVE or library:
+\textbf{Evaluation Metrics:} Following prior studies~\cite{Wu2024Vision}, we evaluate performance using Precision and Recall.
+To avoid bias introduced by libraries with extensive version histories (e.g., \textit{jackson-databind}), we report \textit{Version-level Recall} and \textit{group-level macro Recall} over CVEs, libraries, and CWE types.
+Let $\mathcal{G}$ denote a set of groups (i.e., CVEs, libraries, or CWE types), and let $R_g$ denote the recall for a specific group $g \in \mathcal{G}$.
+Then:

 To provide validation for the omissions identified by exploits, we selected NVD (CPE) as a representative data source and reported the omitted versions to the CPE Team.
-As a result, \textbf{796 versions (spanning 13 CVEs) have been incorporated into the `Known Affected Software Configurations' field}.
+As a result, \textbf{more than 1,400 versions (spanning 19 CVEs) have been incorporated into the `Known Affected Software Configurations' field}.
 The CPE Team confirmed via email that they ``\textit{have made the appropriate modifications to the configurations.}'' Regarding the reports that remain pending at the time of submission, we infer that the delay is likely due to the high workload, as the CPE Team has noted they are experiencing ``\textit{a large volume of CPE related inquiries}.''
-We include all confirmed CVEs and affected versions in our replication package.
+We include all confirmed missing versions in our replication package.